Olheiro/GHubBackuperator/README.md

   are running before terminating them.

 ֍ 0.685
-- Added additional commands to terminate the lghubagent.exe process multiple times as it restarts a few seconds after being terminated in more recent G Hub versions.
+- Added additional commands to terminate the lghub_agent.exe process multiple times as it restarts a few seconds after being terminated in more recent G Hub versions.
-- Added /F to the command to terminate lghub.exe that was missing and caused lgagent.exe to restart after an even shorter time.
+- Added /F to the command to terminate lghub.exe that was missing and caused lghub_agent.exe to restart after an even shorter time.
 - Removed note in the processes termination step about an error that would be shown when terminating processes if G Hub isn't running as that was fixed by first checking if processes are running.